nj-vs-vh/nj-vs-vh-page/projects/solar-system-disruption-bot/body.md

 enough, you know?

 so my spin on the idea:

 - start with the solar system with realistic orbital parameters (phases are random)
 - generate disruptions:
   - some planets blow up, launching their pieces all over the place
   - heavy "visitor" bodies come and g r a v i t a t e
 - let it run for a while while making some effort to focus the camera on interesting parts (the last part is the least developed, i want to make the camera much more cinematic in the future)
 - make it more ~~~epic~~~ by adding sounds, specifically algorithmic sci-fi-ish music taken from [Wreckage System](https://65daysofstatic.com/WreckageSystems_FAQ) stream by 65daysofstatic (tl;dr: it's a [live broadcast](https://www.youtube.com/watch?v=z2Ox0Up7IUc) of generatively composed music).

-here's an example of the simulation (it is a randomly chosen video from a 2-year archive, so if you don't like what you see, just refresh the page; some videos lack sound because my sound scraping code was broken for a while):
+here's an example of the simulation (it is a randomly chosen video from a 2+ years of archive, so if you don't like what you see, just refresh the page; some videos lack sound because my sound scraping code was broken for a while):